Shelley Beattie: Bodybuilding career

 She also began entering and competing in amateur bodybuilding competitions at this time.
 In her first competition, the Portland Rose Cup Novice, she weighed in at 124 pounds and finished fourth in the heavyweight class.
 Soon, she began reaching the top five of every amateur competition she entered, including several wins.
 She developed a friendly rivalry with fellow bodybuilder Nikki Fuller, often times finishing second to her in competitions.

 In 1989, Beattie met Aaron Shelley, an exercise and physiology graduate at Oregon State.
 With Shelley, she improved her diet and training, resulting in her taking the overall title at the 1990 NPC Emerald Cup and the Pacific Coast Championships.
 After winning the overall title at the 1990 NPC USA Championship, she turned pro.
 As a professional, she competed at a height of 5 ft 7 in and a body weight of around 144 lb.
 Due to internal politics at the International Federation of BodyBuilders, she was unable to enter the 1990 Ms. Olympia after her USA Championship win.

 She went on to enter the 1991 Ms. International, finishing third.
 At the 1991 Ms. Olympia, she placed seventh.
 In the 1992 Ms. Olympia, her placement of third was her highest professional bodybuilding achievement.
 Beattie retired after placing seventh in the 1993 Ms. Olympia contest.
 In addition to being a professional bodybuilder, Beattie worked as a group home counselor for developmentally delayed teenagers.

 Retirement

 After retiring, Beattie competed as a grinder on the America³ sailing team (the first all-women's America's Cup team).
-She also jointed the cast of the American Gladiators TV series under the name "Siren", competing in 44 episodes between 1992 and 1997.
-Because she was deaf, she took visual cues from referee Larry Thompson and fellow gladiator Salina Bartunek (known as "Elektra" on the show).
+She also joined the cast of the American Gladiators TV series under the name "Siren", competing in 44 episodes between 1992 and 1997.
+Because she was deaf, she took visual cues from referee Larry Thompson and fellow gladiators.
 Spectators would also wave their hands in the air or stomp their feet instead of applauding.